ayushdiagarwal/mini-social/README.md

 What to do?

-- add authentication
+- [x] add authentication
-- add models for user, posts, comments and likes
+- [x] add models for user, posts, comments and likes
-- create apis for adding, removing, updating post and comments
+- [] create apis for adding, removing, updating posts and comments
-- home page feed
+- [] home page feed
-- add tags maybe
+- [] add tags maybe

-- using packages express mongoose dotenv bcryptjs jsonwebtoken cors
+- [] using packages express mongoose dotenv bcryptjs jsonwebtoken cors
-- app.use(cors())
+- [] app.use(cors())
-- associate the posts, comments and stuff with logged in users only
+- [] associate the posts, comments and stuff with logged in users only